MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Inventory Operational Visibility.md

 2. The left half of the screen is the query screen.
 3. The right side of the screen displays the result.
 4. The **Organization ID** will be auto populated with dataverse organization id for IOM and **Company Id** needs to entered when D365 Finance and Operations dual write is enabled.
-5. Enter the below mandatory fileds:
+5. Enter the below mandatory fields:

     5.1 **Site ID**